- About Us

 Abigail J. Lynch grew up in Falls Church, Virginia and graduated from the University of Virginia with a B.S. in biology and B.A. in English in 2005.
 She received her M.S. in marine science from the Virginia Institute of Marine Science, College of William & Mary in 2009 for her thesis research entitled: A molecular analysis of Atlantic menhaden (Brevoortia tyrannus) stock structure.
 Abby was then awarded a one year John A. Knauss Marine Policy Fellowship with the U.S. Fish & Wildlife Service’s Fisheries Division headquarters office.

-Abby's dissertation research focus is developing a decision-support tool to regulate harvest management strategies for lake whitefish (Coregonus clupeaformis) in a changing climate.
+Abby's dissertation research focus was developing a decision-support tool to regulate harvest management strategies for lake whitefish (Coregonus clupeaformis) in a changing climate.
 Lake whitefish support the most economically valuable commercial fishery in the upper Great Lakes and are a sentinel species in the cold water fish community.
 In addition to ecological impacts, climate change will significantly affect these fisheries.

 Since joining MSU in 2009, Lynch has published four peer reviewed papers, three guest columns, one book chapter, two co-edited books, and 6 outreach articles; she has presented at five national conferences and four international conferences; and she has received numerous awards that recognize her excellence in science and policy.